 - Coordinating interviews and offer decisions for large groups of candidates, while working with a myriad of team members within a company – compared with the typical scenario of just one hiring manager for the rest of talent acquisition.

-- Our platform is more engaging, creating meaningful interactions that leave a positive impression with a candidate.
+- Our Diversity Recruiting Platforms are more engaging, creating meaningful interactions that leave a positive impression with a candidate

 - Communication is more frequent and targeted, keeping the candidate informed, creating a feeling of transparency.